1231301695/TT4L_G6_Requirements_Project/SRS.md

 - The system shall support a minimum of 2 TB of storage 10TB maximum capacity for academic records, attendance logs, user data and media uploads.
 However data storage usage does not exceed the maximum during peak periods for load controls.

-- The portal shall perform database backups every 12 hours to prevent data lost in the system.
+- The system shall perform database backups every 12 hours to prevent data lost in the system.
 Back ups are stored securely and restorable within 30 mins of request.

 - The system shall retrieve students records, attendance and schedules within ≤ 2 seconds of request submission